Renewable Energy for the 21st Century: Policy, Law, Markets, Technology

 B.S., University of Iowa

-He is the chief spokesman for NREL, the nation’s principal research center for renewable fuels and electricity.
-Mr. Noun has been involved with renewable energy for over 30 years.
+Robert J. Noun is adjunct professor of law at the University of Denver’s Sturm College of Law.
+He teaches courses on renewable energy law, policy and technology.
+Noun formerly directed the government affairs, media relations, communications and community outreach activities for the National Renewable Energy Laboratory (NREL) located in Golden, CO.
+He was the chief spokesman for NREL, the nation’s principal research center for renewable fuels and electricity.
+Mr. Noun has been involved with renewable energy for over 35 years.
 During his career he has made significant contributions to the advancement of renewable energy technologies.

-Mr. Noun has received numerous awards and recognition, including the 2005 Van Morris Award recognizing his leadership in the growth and development of NREL, the 2002 Pioneer Award for Contributions to the Development of Renewable Energy from the World Renewable Energy Network in London, and the 1996 Gold Medallion Award for the Advancement of Renewable Energy, presented by His Highness, the Emir of Bahrain.
-He is an adjunct professor at the University of Denver’s Sturm College of Law and has been a guest lecturer in the Iowa State University Science and Technology Lecture Series.
+Noun has received numerous awards and recognition, including the 2005 Van Morris Award recognizing his leadership in the growth and development of NREL, the 2002 Pioneer Award for Contributions to the Development of Renewable Energy from the World Renewable Energy Network in London, and the 1996 Gold Medallion Award for the Advancement of Renewable Energy, presented by His Highness, the Emir of Bahrain.
+He has been a guest lecturer in the Iowa State University Science and Technology Lecture Series.
 In 1973 he was awarded the Reginald Hebersmith Fellow in Law from Howard University.